azam-akram/spring-boot-kafka-producer-consumer/README.md

 ### Dockerizing the application

-In order to dockerize this application we need to add gradle-docker dependency,
+In order to dockerize this application we need to add gradle-docker dependency in build.gradle file,

 ```
 buildscript {